edgarpf/aws-csaa-tips/README.md

 - Is it not possible to scale the storage down, you can only scale it up.

-- The recommended storage engine for MySQL is InnoDB and not MyISAM.
+- The recommended storage
+for MySQL is InnoDB and not MyISAM.

 - Every DB has a weekely maintenence window.

-- You manage your DB engine configuration through the use of parameters in a DB parameter group.
-DB parameter groups act as a container for engine configuration values that are applied to one or more DB instances.

 - Read Replicas are supported by Amazon Aurora and Amazon RDS for MySQL, MariaDB and PostgreSQL.
 Unlike Multi-AZ deployments, Read Replicas for these engines use each's built-in replication technology and are subject to its strengths and limitations.